Kegerators or Glycol Beer Systems – Which is Better?

 BAR DESIGN TIP:

-According to Micro Matic, the industry leader in cutting-edge draft beer systems, for a glycol beer system costing $10,000, the return-on-investment (ROI) can be realized in the first 19 kegs sold!
+According to Micro Matic, for a glycol beer system costing $10,000, the return-on-investment (ROI) can be realized in the first 19 kegs sold!
 For some venues, this could be one week!

 ARE GLYCOL BEER SYSTEMS FOR EVERYONE?